 Policies and Procedures

-If the workshop you would like to register for is full at the time you try to register, please sign up for the waiting list through the form available at the bottom of this page.
+If the workshop you would like to take is full when you try to register, click here to join the waiting list.
 An Inprint staff member will notify you by email if a space opens up in the workshop.
-You will also receive priority registration the next time a similar workshop is conducted.
+You will also receive priority registration the next time a similar workshop is offered.

 You must be at least 21 years of age to register for a workshop.

-When online registration for each session is set to begin, visit this webpage and click through to the workshop you would like to enroll in.
+When registration opens, visit this webpage and click on the workshop you would like to enroll in.
 Registration is via Eventbrite.
-Remember to refresh your browser if you are on the webpage before the registration is set to begin for each session.
+Remember to refresh your browser if you are on the webpage right as registration is set to begin.

 Registration is open until the workshop is filled or until class begins.